Marquette Interchange crash: New video, vehicle drove off ramp

 MILWAUKEE - Exclusive, new video details the scene of a crash after a Milwaukee woman careened off the Marquette Interchange in February.

-Not only did the 26-year-old's vehicle fly off the interstate ramp, she survived the harrowing crash – but now faces charges in connection to it.
+Not only did the 26-year-old's vehicle fly off the interstate ramp – surviving the harrowing crash – but she now faces charges in connection to it.

 When Milwaukee County Sheriff's Deputies arrived to the site of the early morning Valentine's Day crash, even they were unsure how the driver, sitting calmly in her mangled vehicle, managed to get there.

-"You really think she fell from all the way up there?" a deputy is heard asking on body camera video.
+"You really think she fell from all the way up there?" a deputy is heard asking on body camera video obtained by FOX6 News.

 A deputy asked the woman if she could tell them where she was coming from.
 She replied: "I’m really bad with directions."